ylhyra/ylhyra_content/not_data/content/explanations/Difficulty_scale.md

 ---
 title: Difficulty scale
 redirects:
--
 - A1#A1
 - A2#A2
 - B1#B1
 - B2#B2
 - C1#C1
+- C2#C2
-- C2#C2 CEFR
+- CEFR
 - Levels
+tags:
-tags: Difficulty levels (sortkey: -1)
+- Difficulty levels
 ---

 The difficulty scale we use is the European language proficiency scale, known as [[w:CEFR|CEFR]].
 Language proficiency is graded from the lowest to the highest level: '''A1''', '''A2''', '''B1''', '''B2''', '''C1''', and '''C2'''.
 It is widely used in European countries and therefore offers a good common ground when talking to other language learners, when choosing language-learning material, and for knowing where you stand.